Q: Can you briefly explain how the Bolivian Carnival masks you depict in your work are used?

 Comments are welcome!

 Posted on April 18, 2020, in Bolivia, Bolivianos, Pastel Painting, Source Material and tagged "The Diablada", "The Incas", "The Morenada", African slaves, against, animals, arrived, Atahualpa, attached, Bolivia, Bolivian, Bolivian Andes, Carnival, Christian, Christianity, conquest, dance style, dances, death, depict, depicts, derived, devoid, disguised, elements, emperor, Envy, female devil, fighting, figures, folklore, Greed, important, inspired, instability, La Paz, Lucifer, medieval, Museum of Ethnography and Folklore, music, occurs, Oruro, political, Potosí, pre-Columbian, pride, records, Saint Michael, silver mines, Spanish, suffering, symbols, the seven deadly sins, totemic, traditions.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: Can you briefly explain how the Bolivian Carnival masks you depict in your work are used?.